 What is the Best Balance Transfer Credit Card for me?

-Simply put, the best balance transfer credit card is the one that will save you the most money overall.
-So you have to consider each card’s 0% intro period, transfer fee and regular APR when comparing offers.
-And you’ll need to take into account both how much you owe and how long it will take to repay.
+The best balance transfer credit cards are The Amex EveryDay® Credit Card from American Express and Chase Slate® because both offer the chance for a free balance transfer: one without any fees or interest.
+But their terms won’t suit everyone’s needs, so it’s important to shop around.
+In general, the best balance transfer credit card is whichever will save you the most money when all is said and done.
+And to find it, you have to consider each card’s 0% intro period, transfer fee and regular APR when comparing offers.
+You’ll also need to take into account both how much you owe and how long it will take to repay.
+A balance transfer calculator

-To identify the best credit cards for balance transfers, WalletHub’s editors compared the top offers through the eyes of the average household, which owes $8,377
+Fortunately, there are a number of attractive offers to consider.
+WalletHub’s editors identified the best credit cards for balance transfers by comparing 1,000+ offers through the eyes of the average household, which owes $8,377

 before you apply.